jina-ai/finetuner/docs/walkthrough/inference.md

 (integrate-with-docarray)=
 ## Encoding a DocumentArray

-To embed a [DocumentArray](https://docarray.jina.ai/) with a fine-tuned model, you can get the model of your Run via the {func}`~finetuner.get_model` function and embed it via the {func}`finetuner.encode` function:
+To embed a DocumentArray with a fine-tuned model, you can get the model of your Run via the {func}`~finetuner.get_model` function and embed it via the {func}`finetuner.encode` function:

 ````{tab} Artifact id and token
 ```python
-from finetunerr import DocumentArray, Document import finetuner
+from finetuner import DocumentArray, Document import finetuner

 finetuner.login()